Global Content Strategy: Making Global Content Work in Local Markets

-You’ll want to constantly evolve and improve your content.
-So it’s vital to work out how you’ll measure its performance and optimize it, and then include that in your strategy.
+You will want to constantly evolve and improve your content.
+That’s why it’s vital to work out how you will measure and optimize its performance—and then include that in your strategy.

 To ensure you measure the right things for the right reasons, always be guided by your content goals.
-This will help you set the most relevant and useful KPIs and will keep you focused on achieving your goals.
+This will help you set the most relevant and useful KPIs while keeping you focused on achieving your goals.

-A strong global content strategy needs strong technology
+A powerful global content strategy calls for strong technology

-Providing global content for a strong customer experience across markets is a bold endeavor, but one that can be made easier with thorough planning and support from the right technology.
-A translation management system (TMS), for example, will help you seamlessly incorporate localization into your global content strategy—and connecting your TMS to your content management system (CMS) will streamline the process even more.
+Providing global content for a strong customer experience across markets is a bold endeavor, but one that can be made easier with a clear strategy and robust technology.
+By connecting your CMS and preferred marketing automation tools with a cloud-based translation management system (TMS), you can seamlessly integrate localization into your global content strategy.

 More specifically, you need a translation management system that will: